Christian Guellerin: Biography

 After an MBA at the IUA of San Francisco, he started working in 1985 in the United States as Assistant to the Senior Vice President of the FGS Group in New York (United States).
 He joined the Chamber of Commerce and Industry of Nantes (France) in 1987 at the Institute of Commercial Practice.
 During this time, he presided the “Business and Trade Schools” network from 1993 to 1994.
 In 1994, he starts working at the Development and Organization section in charge of professional training for the Chamber of Commerce of Nantes St-Nazaire.
 He has been the Executive Director of L'École de design Nantes Atlantique since 1997.

-In addition to his professional activities, Guellerin has been actively involved in teaching and delivering academic lectures.
-He served as a lecturer at the University of Paris VIII from 1987 to 1994, where he taught public accounting.
-He then taught financial analysis at Paris Dauphine University from 1995 to 1998.
-Furthermore, he contributed to the field of management and motivation by teaching courses at the Catholic University of Angers from 2003 to 2005.
-Through his teaching engagements, Guellerin has shared his expertise and knowledge with students and contributed to the academic community.
+Alongside this function, Guellerin has regularly taught courses and given academic lectures.
+He taught public accounting from 1987 to 1994 at the University of Paris VIII, and financial analysis from 1995 to 1998 at Paris Dauphine University.
+He also taught courses in management and motivation from 2003 to 2005 at the Catholic University of Angers.

 Guellerin was a consultant for various institutions between 2003 and 2011.
 He worked as an expert for the European Union to create a design centre in Gaziantep (Turkey) in 2003.
 In 2005, he worked as an expert for the CREPUQ (Conference of Rectors and Principals of Quebec Universities) to set up a master's programme in design for Laval University (Montreal, Canada).
 He was also a member of the jury for the Design Eleven contest, which was launched in 2010 by the (EESC) to prepare the "European Year of Active Ageing and Intergenerational Solidarity."

 He was President of Cumulus, the International Association of Universities and Colleges of Art, Design and Media from 2007 to 2013.
 This global association gathers 189 members from 46 countries.
 Created 20 years ago, Cumulus is now the largest international network dedicated solely to issues of design education, with students and nearly teachers.
 The objective of this association is to exchange best practices concerning design education, creation and innovation.
 Under the presidency of Guellerin, Cumulus has known significant growth, going from 80 to 178 members, particularly in countries outside Europe.
 During his mandate, Guellerin signed in 2008 in Japan the "Kyoto Design Declaration" which reflects the new responsibilities of designers towards the challenges of sustainable development.
 He was re-elected in 2010 for a second term, which ended in 2013, he is now Honorary President.
 Since July 2018, Guellerin is the Honorary President of the Chinese French designer's association.